Bakonydraco: Classification

 The taxonomic placement of Bakonydraco within Azhdarchoidea remains controversial. Ősi, Weishampel and Jianu initially assigned it to the family Azhdarchidae in 2005, but paleontologists Brian Andres and Timothy Myers in 2013 had proposed that Bakonydraco actually belonged to the family Tapejaridae, in a position slightly more basal than both Tapejara and Tupandactylus.
 Indeed, the original paper describing this species compared the holotype jaw to Tapejara and Sinopterus, implicating its affinities to this clade (or at least a large amount of convergence).
 If Bakonydraco were a tapejarid, it represents one of the few Late Cretaceous records of this family.
 A more recent phylogenetic study reinforces this placement.
 The cladogram on the left follows the 2014 phylogenetic analysis by Brian Andres and colleagues that also recovered Bakonydraco within the family Tapejaridae, more specifically within the tribe Tapejarini.
 In 2020, in a phylogenetic analysis conducted by David Martill and colleagues, Bakonydraco was once again found within the Tapejaridae, this time consisting of two lineages: the Tapejarinae and the Sinopterinae, Bakonydraco was recovered within the subfamily Sinopterinae in the basalmost position, unlike in the analysis by Andres and colleagues.
 Their cladogram is shown on the right.
-Other paleontologists including Rodrigo Vargas Pêgas also favored a tapejarid classification for Bakonydraco.
+Other paleontologists including Rubi Vargas Pêgas also favored a tapejarid classification for Bakonydraco.

 Topology 1: Andres et al. (2014).

 Topology 2: Martill et al. (2020).

 Other authors have supported its position as an azhdarchid or a non-azhdarchid azhdarchoid outside Tapejaridae based on phylogenetic analyses.
 In 2015, Averianov and colleagues recovered Bakonydraco as either an azhdarchid or a sister taxon of azhdarchids and chaoyangopterids.
 In 2020, Martill and colleagues recovered Bakonydraco within Azhdarchidae in their description of Afrotapejara.
 In 2025, Thomas and McDavid also recovered Bakonydraco as an azhdarchid, specifically within the subfamily Quetzalcoatlinae as shown by the simplified version of their phylogeny below.